A Comprehensive Review of Motley Fool: Is it the Ultimate Investment Guide?

 2 Stock Picks per Month

-Some of their stock picks have been very successful, and they are particularly well known for having recommended some high-performing tech stocks, like Amazon and Netflix, very early on.
+Some of their stock picks have been very successful, and they are particularly well known for having recommended some high-performing tech stocks, like Amazon (2002) and Netflix (2009), very early on.
+However, past performance is not indicative of future performance.

 Stock Advisor members get two new stock picks per month.
 Every stock recommendation comes with an in-depth research report explaining the proposal’s rationale.